AntonSamojlow/cmake-example/README.md

 - 'multiplatform' fro now means:
     - compiles with MSVC and clang **on Windows**
     - clang tools (format, tidy, sanitizers) integrated
-    - compiling on Linux should be tackled later by moving the cmake build to docker